 What causes pleasure in the brain is still a bit of a mystery.
 But the brain’s “reward circuit” releases dopamine as a response to things that are pleasurable, like biting into a tasty treat, laughing with friends, or hearing a catchy song.
 Because of that surge of dopamine, the brain remembers these rewards and reinforces the desire to seek them out again.

-Most drugs of abuse (such as nicotine, cocaine, or marijuana) affect the brain’s reward circuit.
+Nicotine, cocaine, and marijuana affect the brain’s reward circuit.
 They can take control of the system, causing the brain to release large amounts of dopamine and "teaching" the brain to repeat the act of taking the drug.

 With repeated drug use, the brain releases dopamine mainly in response to things that are associated with the drug.